Elementary Education Master's Degrees in Raleigh

 What are Masters in Elementary Education Programs?

-Elementary Education Masters Degrees & Graduate Programs in Raleigh
+Popular Schools with Master of Elementary Education Programs in Raleigh

 What are Common Admissions Requirements for Masters Degree programs in Elementary Education Programs?

 As with many programs, admission requirements may differ from school to school due to the varying intensity of the programs.
 Some schools may offer a teaching licensure program, as well as a master’s program, for those newly entering the educational field.
 This allows undergraduates to apply to the programs no matter the concentration of their bachelor’s degree program.
 Those that do not provide a teaching certificate preparation may solely accept currently accredited teachers.
 In terms of previous academic achievement, many programs require applicants to hold an undergraduate GPA of 2.0 to 3.0 and may also require GRE scores.
 Other general admissions requirements may be letters of recommendation, personal essays, CVs and resumes, and a professional teaching portfolio.

 Some schools may also require state-issued exams prior to admission.
 Check your school’s admission policies to ensure criteria are met.

 Course Load – Master in Elementary Education Program

 Master of elementary education programs may touch on some general education coursework while gearing classes toward the intended K-12 students.
 Classes may vary from school to school, but some common offerings might include: